tun-eer/movie_info/README.md

-# Movie App
+# Movie Info

-React Fundaments
+Info About Movies